 Credit or Debit Cards

 Payment can be made by credit or debit card.
-Please note we can accept Visa or MasterCard only, and there will be 2% surcharge.
+Please note we can accept Visa or MasterCard only.
 Payment by card must be made in person in our Edinburgh branch or online (see below), we are unable to accept card payments by telephone.

 Click below to pay by credit or debit card online.
 A system provided by Cardstream and Credorax.